krish7201/krish7201s-Profile-Picture-Generator/README.md

 # Description
 - Pictures come out 700px x 700px, the images shown below are samples (175px x 175px).
-- The profile pictures are very random so people will think you're not on any noob ish and also won't instantly know you're on the train. :)
+- The profile pictures are very random so people will think you're not on any newbie stuff and also won't instantly know you used it.
 - Colors are random, the image is symmetrical vertically and horizontally, the points chosen are random, etc.
 - Chiefly built via Jupyter Notebooks and then transferred to .py.
-- Please show me some love if you enjoyed this by sharing it with your brothas!
+- Please show me some love if you enjoyed this by sharing it with your friends!
-- Ciphered code, because code scalpers are whack.
+- Ciphered code, because I'm worried about code scalpers.

 # Install
 Installation is incredibly easy.